cuulee/storyblok-react-native-starter/README.md

 ## Running the PWA in Storyblok <a name = "pwastoryblok"></a>

 If you run Expo in the web browser, you will be able to open a localhost connection like `http://localhost:19006/`.
-You can add this URL in the settings under `Preview Urls` see the [Storyblok Documentation](https://www.storyblok.com/docs/guide/getting-started#setup-of-the-visual-editor-preview) for more details.
+You can add this URL in the Storyblok settings under `Preview Urls` see the [Storyblok Documentation](https://www.storyblok.com/docs/guide/getting-started#setup-of-the-visual-editor-preview) for more details.
+Now you can preview your app directly in Storyblok and change the content.

 ## Documentation <a name = "documentation"></a>